-Here are five films to check out from the comfort of your own couch this very weekend.
+Here are five films you need to watch, from the comfort of your own home, this weekend.

-Here are five films to watch this weekend.
+Here are five films you need to watch this very weekend.